TyeMcQueen/terraform-google-certificate-map-simple/README.md

       hostnames1    = [ "honeypot", "api", "web" ]
     }

-Of course, you probably want to use a less obvious name for your honeypot.
+Of course, you probably want to use a less obvious name for your honeypot (having it not in the same sub-domain is also wise).
 And the most common use case would only have 2 hostnames: your honeypot and your real service hostname.

 The DNS entries for honeypot.my-domain.com etc. will be managed outside of the module and do not need to be created before you use this module.
 All